-Early this year, in early May, we received the sad news that ABC's Agent Carter, was cancelled after only three seasons.
-For those who don't know, Agent Carter was a show that was part of the Marvel Cinematic/TV Universe, and focused on the very much awesome Peggy Carter, the British Intelligent Agent that was introduced in Captain America: The First Avenger.
+Early this year, in early May, we received the sad news that ABC's Agent Carter, was canceled after only three seasons.
+For those who don't know, Agent Carter was a show that was part of the Marvel Cinematic/TV Universe and focused on the very much awesome Peggy Carter, the British Intelligent Agent that was introduced in Captain America: The First Avenger.

 Unfortunately, the viewership ratings for season 2 did not do very well, according to ABC's standards, and the plans for a third season were canceled (dashing and destroying our hearts...
 But I promise myself I would not rant, and I am truly trying...).

 This means that we will not be able to continue to have the amazingly fabulous 50's fashion of Peggy Carter graze our TV screens anymore.
 Because, yes, the costume design for the show was on point.
 And it's worth having a look at.

 This is the first TV show I've ever covered in the blog, and it might seem shocking considering the long list of current shows with amazing costume designs: Agent Carter, Penny Dreadful, The Hollow Crown, Game of Thrones, Peaky Blinders, The Borgias, Downtown Abbey, and many, many more (which I will come around to review one day or another, and that's a promise).